adityak77/inpainting/README.md

 # Inpainting

-Various segmentation and video inpainting approaches with the objective to use it for reward learning.
+Various segmentation and video inpainting approaches with the objective of reward learning.

 ## Model downloads